Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 Price

-If you are in the market for ultralight packs then the price is probably not as important as the weight, comfort, and quality.
+If you are in the market for ultralight packs, then the price is probably not as important as the weight, comfort, and quality.
 An ultralight pack will set you back anywhere from $150 to $400, with the cheaper options not so easy to find.
 If you have come this far in the backpack review process then spend a little more and get a top-tier ultralight pack.

 Conclusion

-Here are the Best Ultralight Backpacks for 2024:
+Here are the Best Ultralight Backpacks for 2025:

 Frequently Asked Questions

 The best ultralight backpacking pack is a big investment.
 In many ways, you get what you pay for.
-Quality costs money but many a hiker has been upset by companies that change a lot of money for a backpack only to find that it is worn out after a couple of months of use.
+Quality costs money but many a hiker has been upset by companies that charge a lot of money for a backpack only to find that it is worn out after a couple of months of use.

 Which company has the Best Backpack Warranty?